Darmit2003/SE_Portfolio/week10_project.md

-# Project work 3

-Week 10 is the third and last week in a series in which the goal is to improve your personal software engineering practice.
-Your portfolio entry has the same general content as last week's, including:

-* A descriptive summary of the issue that you worked on.
-* Snippets from your code with commentary showing how you have used good software design practice.
-* A descriptive summary of the test code that you have written.
-* A reflective summary of any changes that were requested during the code review along with your fixes.
-* A descriptive summary of any issues you found with the code that you were asked to review.
-* A general reflective section that identifies, for example,
-  * New things you have realised this week
-  * Common problems that can arise in a team development situation
-  * How your practice compares to other people's
-  * etc.

-Be sure to include links to the original items in the team's GitHub repository.

-In the reflective sections this week, you should highlight ways that you persona practice has improved as before.
-It would also be good to reflect on any improvements that have been made to the agreed team workflow and related procedures.
-Are things working better than they were?
-What further improvements could be made in the future?

 # Project Work 3

-This entry works exactly like the last two, I will work thorugh a new issue, detail good principles in the code and test it and perform a code review.
+This entry works exactly like the last two, I will work through a new issue, detail good principles in the code and test it and perform a code review.

 **<ins>Issue Description<ins>**

 The issue being tackled this week is: As an UNDAC Team Leader I want to view team alerts so that I can take appropriate action.

-The end user goal of the issue is to recieve timely information about team issues and the end business goal is to ensure that team members recieve appropriate attention from the mission management.
+The end user goal of the issue is to receive timely information about team issues and the end business goal is to ensure that team members receive appropriate attention from the mission management.

 The acceptance criteria for this issue is as follows:
 * Team alerts are represented by a visual flag on the app display.